paologhidoni/tictactoe/README.md

 - Players take turns to click on an empty cell to place their mark.
 - The game ends when a player wins or the game results in a draw (when all cells are filled).
 - You can reset the game by clicking the "Play again!" button.
+- You can toggle the music on and off by clicking the audio icon at the top right corner.